JoshuaWierenga/VariableSizedVectors/README.md

 ## Arbitrary Sized Performant Vectors in C#
 This project is an attempt at adding arbitrary sized vectors to C# with x86 vector extensions used to improve computation speed whenever possible.
-Sse2 and Avx are used if supported with a software fallback included for when they are not.
+Sse2 and Avx are used if supported with software fallbacks included for when they are not.
+There are hardcoded, unrolled cases for 64, 128, 192 and 256 bit vectors for efficiency since Avx and Sse2 can deal with them directly.

 ### Todo
 * Support types other than double.